8.4 Promoting culture and cultural participation

 Publiq who guides and follows up the UitPAS registers anonymous real-time data on the participation patterns and preferences of UiTPAS users.
 This way, governments can gain a better insight into the participatory behavior of their citizens in general and of people in poverty in particular.

 Teachers can browse through the range of activities and make a choice that suits the age of their pupils, the learning objectives, the region or the fields of interest.
 Teachers and schools can contact the organizers directly to make further arrangements.
 In addition, Cultuurkuur publishes practical examples and informs about subsidies for cultural projects in schools.

 The site also encourages interaction.
 Teachers can recommend or discuss activities and by doing so, inspire other teachers.
 They can also follow the pages of cultural providers to keep up with their new projects.

-A focus on young people in awareness-programmes seems rather rare in Flanders.
-One exception is the project “Jong redt Oud” (Young saves Old), initiated by the Provincial Cultural Heritage Center (PCCE), together with the Limburg municipal councils.
+Another example is the project “Young saves Old” (Jong redt Oud), initiated by the Provincial Cultural Heritage Center (PCCE) and the Limburg municipal councils.
 The project Jong redt Oud is an educational and participatory project in which children and adolescents "adopt" a heritage site, monument or landscape with heritage value in their area.